webqit/webqit-community.docs/oohtml/README.md

 We get a document structure that's easier to reason about and that translates to a more consistent, bankable API.

-> We find that Namespacing helps us to (1) write collision-free IDs and selectors, and (2) by means of the Namespace API, minimize selector-based DOM traversal (e.g `el.namespace.some_id` vs `el.querySelector('#some_id')`).
+Namespaced HTML also helps us to (1) write collision-free IDs and selectors, and (2) by means of the Namespace API, minimize selector-based DOM traversal (e.g `el.namespace.some_id` vs `el.querySelector('#some_id')`).
 Much of our code in the examples below will now use the `namespace` attribute in markup and the `.namespace` property in JS.

 *Details are in the [Namespaced HTML](namespaced-html) documentation.
 Learn more about the convention, Namespaced Selectors, API, observability, and the polyfill support.*